PatyshagulGurbangeldiyeva/TypeScriptCucumberPlaywright/README.md

 Note1: after you have created feature file, and implemented the steps, and still see the warning that steps were not impmlemented in feature file. execute below steps
   >> "CTRL+," (Show settings)
   >> Search for Cucumber
-  >> Click on "Edit in settings.jso"
+  >> Click on "Edit in settings.json"
   >> add "cucumber.feature":[the paths that you have provided for feature file] (in cucumber.json file)
   >> add "cucumber.glue":[the path that you have provided for steps defenition] (in cucumber.json file)